pies n thighs

 My chicken box ($11), which was served on a plate, came with three pieces of brined, deep-fried chicken.
 Lightly crisp, golden crust (not too greasy), a bitable prison for tender, juicy meat.
 Umami-receptors-screaming-hell-yes, belt-loosened-to-first-notch, satisfaction.
 Pies n’ Thighs also has a pulled pork box, fried catfish box, chicken brisket sandwich box, and burger, but I can vouch for none of these.
 Just get the fried chicken!

 The chicken box also came with a choice of side and a biscuit.
 Since they were out of hush puppies, I chose grits, and my associate chose collard greens.
-What passed next can only be described a mutual flicker of disapproval for the other’s taste in Southern side dishes.
 The grits were fine–a creamy baseline for fried chicken savoriness–at least around the edges.
 I did not appreciate the squirt of hot sauce soaking in the middle.
-It’s like putting hot sauce on mashed potatoes; sure, you can do that, but should you?
-The collard greens were allright, if you like greens seasoned with plenty of salt and pork.
-The biscuit tasted like it had been baked much earlier that day and had been patiently waiting my arrival.
-But since it was otherwise a fine specimen, I liked it well enough.
-I didn’t expect much from a side of peaches and cilantro ($4), and it pretty much met my expectations.
-Maybe this combination works in a salsa, but I thought that the perfectly lovely peach wedges would have been better off left unadulterated by cilantro.
+It’s like putting hot sauce on mashed potatoes; sure, you can put hot sauce on anything, but should you?
+Shouldn’t that be my decision, anyway?
+The collard greens were all right, if you like your greens extra salty.
+The biscuit tasted like it had been baked much earlier that day.
+Or maybe, technically, the day before.
+A side of peaches and cilantro ($4), confirmed my suspicion that the peaches would be better off left alone.
 Still, none of the sides were bad, and I came dangerously close to not having room for pie.

 I ordered a slice of key lime and my associate ordered banana cream ($4.50/each).
 When our slices arrived the waitress switched them so the banana cream settled in front of me.
-When my associate promptly pulled it back across the table, and sent the key lime sliding my way, I realized that perhaps I should have ordered differently.
-But since I’ve been forged by the fire of many years of snacking, I tucked away my pie without complaint.
+When my associate promptly pulled it back across the table, I realized that perhaps I should have ordered differently.
 The key lime filling was suitably tart and creamy, but the pie would have been 100% better had the graham cracker crust not been soggy.
 The banana cream slice was far better.
 I did sense something in the banana filling that tasted suspiciously instant-puddingy, but I merely noted it and moved on to enjoyment.

 I have a feeling I’ll be back.
-Pies n Thighs is not a fried chicken “event” like the $100 Momofuku chicken dinner, or trek-worthy, like a soul food meal in Harlem.
-But it’s pretty likely I’ll be in Williamsburg some evening, wandering from one place to the next, and it will strike me that what I really want right now is some plain, unpretentious, and tasty fried chicken.
-Without setting foot in a Popeye’s.
-And this time I will order the banana cream pie.
+Pies n Thighs is not a fried chicken “event” like the $100 Momofuku chicken dinner, or trek-worthy, but it’s pretty likely I’ll be in Williamsburg some evening, and catch a whiff of fried chicken.
+Who can say no to that?
+And next time I will order the banana cream pie.

 Pies n Thighs